master-27/Skilltune_frontend/README.md

 ## **Contributing**
 Contributions are welcome!
 Please fork the repository and create a pull request with detailed descriptions of the changes you’ve made.

-## **License**
-This project is licensed under the MIT License.

----

-Let me know if you want any additional details or further adjustments!